 The sports program is meant to promote the overall education, growth and development of our students.
-We believe that the sports programs should foster the teachings and Catholic philosophy of ICCS.
+We believe that the sports programs should foster the teachings and Catholic philosophy of ICS.
 It is important that each athlete develop individual responsibility.
 While having winning teams is an important part of any sports program, the primary goal is to develop students who put forth a winning attitude toward life and school.
 Success is knowing that you have done your best and have represented your school by exhibiting excellent sportsmanship.

-Athletic Director: Mr. Gabriel de la Vega
+Athletic Director: Mr. Orville Ochoa